faranalytics/js-html-renderer/README.md

 );
 ```
 ### Create an HTML list of greetings using JavaScript.
 You use ordinary JavaScript and the Renderer's HTML elements in order to produce dynamic content.
+In this example we use `Array.map` in order to map the elements of `helloWorld` into a list of `li` elements.
 ```ts
 const helloWorld = ['Saluton, Mondo!', 'Hello, World!'];